just-guyy/somes-silly-code/README.md

 # some-silly-code
-meh, just some silly code, no purpose
+cant believe im revealing the source code of my AI just to win some argument wtf